 Why is it important for non-Indigenous people to know what treaties represent?

 On a base level, it’s important because every Canadian has treaty rights.
 For example, if you own property in Winnipeg, you are exercising your treaty right – it goes back to Treaty 1 which was a manifestation of the Royal Proclamation which goes all the way back to the Magna Carta.
 It’s a right exercised by non-Indigenous people on a daily basis – and is for the most part taken for granted.
 Canada would not exist as it is today without treaties.
-Indigenous Peoples have had to argue and push for their rights for so long they are very acutely aware of their different rights.
+Indigenous Peoples have had to argue and push for their rights for so long that they are very acutely aware of their different rights.
 It is fundamentally important to understanding the country we live in.
 To me you can’t be a fully engaged citizen unless you acknowledge and understand that shared history – it’s part of our collective identity.

 How will self-government fit together with historic treaties - what does that future look like?